2017 2018 Governor Board Attendance and Register of Interest

 1 local authority governor

-Foundation Governors are appointed by the Bishop of our Diocese (Salford) and have a particular responsibility to preserve and develop our religious character in accordance with the rites, traditions and practices of the Roman Catholic faith.
+Foundation governors are appointed by the Bishop of our Diocese of Salford and have a particular responsibility to preserve and develop our religious character in accordance with the rites, traditions and practices of the Roman Catholic faith.

-Co-opted governors are appointed by the Governing Body and are people who we believe have particular skills needed to contribute to the effective governance and success of the school.
+Our co-opted governor is appointed by the Governing Body and is someone who we believe has particular skills which contribute to the effective governance and success of the school.

 All governors serve on the Governing Body voluntarily, giving their time free of charge.

-The full Governing Body meets once each term and Governors also meet as committees to consider various aspects of the school in detail.
-At St Joseph’s we have the following committees:
+The full Governing Body meets at least once each term and Governors also meet as committees to consider various aspects of the school in detail.

 Performance Management of the Head Teacher